dpsycho/CleaningData/README.md

 The code is included in the run_analysis.R file, also included in this repository.
 A brief description of the steps followed in the code follows:

 Step 1.
-The code begins with loading the dplyr package, and setting the working directory.
+The code begins with loading the dplyr package

 Step 2.
 Then, the information in activity_labels.txt and features.txt is loaded in activity_labels and features data frames, and the variables are renamed to more descriptive ones